Cosmologist/Awesome/README.md

 ### Language

+#### Niceties

+**The + operator** - Add items from right-hand array to the left-hand array.
+The right-hand array item will be added only if the left-hand array does not contain suitable key, otherwise the item will be ignored.
+There is no difference between numeric and non-numeric keys.

 #### Extend

 [Pre](https://preprocess.io/) - Pre is a PHP preprocessor, designed to make adding new syntax effortless.
 Flexible integration via Composer.